Inside: Is being a mom is the hardest job? Let’s discuss why being a mom is the hardest job.

 When I was single, I never thought that being a mom is hard.
 In fact, I used to think that being a mom should be easy.

-Because as a mom, you don’t need to show up at a particular time as when you do at your workplace for your 9-5 job, and you don’t have a boss who always gives you more work, but the number on your paycheck stays the same every single month.
+Because as a stay at home mom, you don’t need to show up at a particular time as when you do at your workplace for your 9-5 job, and you don’t have a boss who always gives you more work.

 Also, you don’t have to deal with some colleagues who can be toxic to you.
 Plus, I used to think that being a mom doesn’t give you a headache of commuting and big spending on work clothes.
 All you have to do is play with your cute bundle of joy while you stay in pajamas.